ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 ## Limitations of clasp

-Some of these issues can be solved with clasp.
-This is a tool that lets you develop a Google script locally within your preferred editor (VS Code, Vim, Webstorm, ...) and then sync it with the script hosted by Google.
+Some of these issues can be solved with **clasp**.
+This is a tool that lets you develop a Google script locally within your preferred editor (VS Code, Vim, Webstorm, ...) and then sync it with the script hosted on Google's platform.
 It is very easy to use, more on that later.
 See also the [documentation](https://developers.google.com/apps-script/guides/clasp).

+Some of the issues mentioned above will perhaps be fixed in future iterations on Google's editor.
+But we don't have to wait for that to happen and may work directly in our editor of choice.

 But even with clasp you will still run into linting errors when using multiple files.
 The variables created in other files are not known.
 You cannot use import/export either.
-Clasp supports TypeScript and converts it to JavaScript for you, but its features are [limited](https://github.com/google/clasp/blob/master/docs/typescript.md), in particular, because only an old version of TypeScript is supported (as of writing this post).
+Clasp supports TypeScript and converts it to JavaScript for you, but its features are [limited](https://github.com/google/clasp/blob/master/docs/typescript.md), in particular, because currently only an old version of TypeScript is supported.
 It is also awkward that this conversion is only done when the code is pushed to Google.

 So what to do instead?
-My suggestion is rather simple: set up a local TypeScript project as you like, then bundle and transpile the files together with a bundler like `esbuild`, and then only push the single output file to Google.
+My suggestion is to set up a local TypeScript project as you like, then bundle and transpile the files together with a bundler like `esbuild`, and then push just the single output file to Google.
 This way, all the issues mentioned above are gone.
 The developer experience is superb.

 In the next sections, I will explain step by step how this setup works.
-I will use the package manager `pnpm`, with `npm` and `yarn` the commands are similar.
+I will use the [package manager `pnpm`](https://pnpm.io/), with `npm` and `yarn` the commands are similar.

 ## First steps with clasp